NaiduRavada07676/Delta-demo/README.md

 # Delta-demo
-This is a Demo for Git &amp; Github. thankyou..
+This is a Spotify clone ...
+thankyou..